New regulations for EU driving licences in Spain

 The tax cannot be paid in cash any longer, only by the three following methods:

-- Online: you must have a special digital certificate.
+- Online or call 060: you must have a special digital certificate.
 This option can be complex and time consuming.
 Either of the two following options will be much easier.

 - Debit/Credit card: This is done at the DGT office where you’re doing your procedure, and the tax is paid right after public workers check that everything you are providing is correct.

 - Back payment: Print out the 791 form, fill it out and take it to a Spanish bank.
 Don’t forget to put the right amount of money (see the chart above), as getting overpaid money refunded can be a hassle.